sdhnshu/Fusion-Vision/stylegan2/README.md

 > python generate.py --sample N_FACES --pics N_PICS --ckpt PATH_CHECKPOINT

-You should change your size (--size 256 for example) if you train with another dimension.
+You should change your size (--size 256 for example) if you trained with another dimension.

 ### Project images to latent spaces